Florida Highway Patrol

 In 2015, the popularity of the black background 75th Anniversary plate paved the way for continued use after the event by eliminating the diamond anniversary white band that spanned the center of the FHP emblem.

-The "bannerless" black FHP license plates are still in use.
+The "bannerless" black FHP license plates were still in use until 2024.

 From the beginning and up until 1953, FHP plates were issued in matched pairs to be run front and rear on the vehicles.
 From 1953 until at least 1970, no recognized or consistent front plates were used on FHP vehicles.